 Within any bull or bear market there are opportunities available for those willing to seek them out; and the current recession is no exception.

-Therefore we are likely to see further M&A opportunities entering the market in the not so distant future, which will then allow the divesting companies to focus their attention on profitability and, ultimately, survival.
+Therefore we are likely to see further M&A opportunities entering the market in the not so distant future, which will allow such divesting companies to focus their attention on profitability and, ultimately, survival.

 On the other side of the fence, those businesses that are looking to grow quickly but are struggling to do so organically during the pandemic may see M&A (whether standard, distressed or pre-packed) as a viable route to achieve such growth.